alexclass/guacamole/README.md

 ## Lessons Learned

-### Custom Script Extensions
+### 1. Custom Script Extensions

 Custom Script Extensions download and runs scripts on Azure virtual machines.
 These are useful for post-deployment configuration, software installation, or any other configuration/management task.
 You can download scripts from Azure Storage or another accessible internet location, or even provide them to the extension at runtime.
 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-customscript">Custom Script Extension for Windows</a>
 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/extensions-customscript">Custom Script Extension for Linux</a>
 ```
-Only one Custom Script Extension can be assigned to an Azure virtual machine.
+Note: Only one Custom Script Extension can be assigned to an Azure virtual machine.
+Either:
-1. Create a single script that executes all your desired commands; or
+1. Create a single script that executes all your desired commands or
 2. Create an entry point script (reference install.sh in this project) that executes your individual scripts.
 ```